janetjoywilson/janetjoywilson.github.io/_posts/2017-02-25-always-look-on-the-bright-side-of-life.md

 ![winterbike]({{ site.url }}/images/blog/winterbike.jpg)

-My third bicycle is a unique ‘beater bike’ as it was owned by my [Ward 13 Bikes](https://www.cycleto.ca/ward/13) co-captain and he made many adaptations to it.
+I have a third bicycle which is a unique ‘beater bike’ as it was owned by my [Ward 13 Bikes](https://www.cycleto.ca/ward/13) co-captain and he made many adaptations to it.
 I use it when it’s snow packed and/or icy roads as it has steel studded tires.

 Do I need any more bicycles?

 No.

 Do I want another bicycle?

 Yes.

 What could I possible want and where/when would I ride it??

 Well.

 I want a [Brompton](http://www.brompton.com/).

 Why?

 Because “it will change the way I experience the city.”

 ![nycbike]({{ site.url }}/images/blog/nycbike.jpg)